 Pulse Audience Management (PAM)

-A functionality which allows Pulse users to target 3rd party data directly through the Pulse platform once a data integration is added to the account.
+A functionality which allows Pulse users to target 3rd party data directly through Ooyala Pulse when a data integration is added to the account.

 - Audience data provider: a provider of demographic data.

 - Audience group: a grouping of related segments, for example age, gender, or interests.